How Long to Proof Sourdough (Complete Guide)

 Room temperature proofing is best when you want a faster rise and a milder flavor.
 It is perfect if you’re baking the same day.

-Create your own Active Sourdough Starter
+Create your own Active Sourdough Starter using my simple starter recipe.

-Best Containers for Proofing Sourdough
+Best Containers for Proofing Sourdough Bread

 When choosing what to proof your sourdough in, you will want to consider what type of bread you will make.